Sampling-Based Constrained Motion Planning with Products of Experts: Methodology

 In a constrained SMPC problem, the aim is to find an optimal sequence of actions $\hat{\bm{U}}_t = {[\hat{\bm{u}}_t^\trsp, \hat{\bm{u}}_{t+1}^\trsp, \ldots, \hat{\bm{u}}_{t+H-1}^\trsp]}^\trsp$ at time step $t$ over a horizon $H$.
 This sequence should optimize a cost function as

-Here, \(\bm{x}_t\) denotes the system state at time step \(t\), \(\bm{f}(\cdot) \in \mathbb{R}^w\) represents the vector of \(w\) constraints, and \(c_h(\cdot)\) and \(c_H(\cdot)\) denote the stage and terminal costs, respectively.
-For the sake of readability, task-dependent terms such as the goal position are not included in this equation.
-However, our method can be easily adapted to accommodate such cases.
-It is also important to note that the constraint set may incorporate prior knowledge that we expect the system to follow.
+Here, \(\bm{x}_t\) denotes the system state at time step \(t\), \(\bm{f}(\cdot) \in \mathbb{R}^w\) represents the vector of \(w\) constraints, and \(c_h(\cdot)\) and \(c_H(\cdot)\) denote the stage and terminal costs, respectively. $\bm{\theta}$ denotes task-dependent terms such as obstacle locations, target positions, etc. For clarity, we omit these terms in the remainder of the paper; however, they are still incorporated in our experiments, as detailed in the Appendix.
+It is important to note that the constraint set may incorporate prior knowledge that we expect the system to follow.
 For instance, in a pushing task, one constraint could ensure that actions taken at each step influence the object and prevent the robot from moving away from it beyond a certain threshold, as illustrated in Fig. \ref{fig:efficiency_schematic}-a.